ninech/netbox-client-ruby/README.md

 [![Code Climate](https://codeclimate.com/github/ninech/netbox-client-ruby/badges/gpa.svg)](https://codeclimate.com/github/ninech/netbox-client-ruby)

 This is a gem to pragmatically access your [Netbox instance](https://github.com/digitalocean/netbox) via it's API from Ruby.
-This gem is currently only compatible with Netbox v2.
+This gem is currently only compatible with Netbox v2.4 or newer.

 ## Installation